-Do you want to know the best option from WordPress vs Squarespace?
-Don’t worry, i will compare them with each other in this guide to find a best option.
+Do you want to know the best blogging platform between WordPress vs Squarespace?
+Don’t worry, I will compare them with each other in this guide to find the best option.

-WordPress is an open source platform to start a blog or website.
+WordPress is an open-source platform for starting a blog or website.
 It is the most popular platform and widely used to build sites.
 WordPress covers 1/3 of the internet.
-It gives you the freedom to do anything which you want for your site.
+It gives you the freedom to do anything that you want for your site.

-It is an open source, it means anyone can use, change or modify its codes according to the requirements.
-There are some big names which are using WordPress for their sites, Techcrunch, Beyonce, Vogue etc. WordPress is very popular and mostly used but it does not mean that it is the only option to start a site.
-There are many options to start a site or blog.
-Learn 20 WordPress Alternatives.
-WordPress has its own two versions- wordpress.com & wordpress.org.
-Learn WordPress.com vs WordPress.org comparison Guide.
+It is open-source, which means anyone can use, change, or modify its codes according to the requirements.
+There are some big names that are using WordPress for their sites, Techcrunch, Beyonce, Vogue, etc. WordPress is very popular and mostly used but it does not mean that it is the only option to start a site.
+There are many platforms to start a blog.

 Every platform has its own advantages and disadvantages.
-That’s why it is very confusing to choose a right one platform for your site.
+That’s why it is very confusing to choose the right platform for your site.
 Especially when you don’t know about their features and limitations.

-Our one reader mail me with two questions-
+Our one reader mailed me with two questions-

 - Which is the best option to start a site WordPress vs Squarespace & why?